pexip/os-curl/docs/CHECKSRC.md

 This is a method we've transitioned away from.
 Use inline ignores as far as possible.

-Make a `checksrc.skip` file in the directory of the source code with the false positive, and include the full offending line into this file.
+Make a `checksrc.whitelist` file in the directory of the source code with the false positive, and include the full offending line into this file.